beakerandjake/kafka-hello-world/README.md

 ### Prerequisites

-[docker compose](https://docs.docker.com/engine/install/) must be installed on your machine.
+[docker compose][install-docker-url] must be installed on your machine.
 It can be installed through docker desktop or docker engine.

 ### Installation